EmuDeck/emudeck.github.io/docs/emudeck-essentials/steamos/hotkeys.md

 melonDS comes with a Steam Input profile for Hotkeys.
 Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - melonDS`.
 The hotkeys below can only be used if you have the Steam Input profile active.

+**Long Press** to activate hotkeys on the left trackpad radial menu.

 | Hotkey         | melonDS                   |
 |----------------|---------------------------|
 | Full Screen      | Left Trackpad Radial Menu or Tilt `Right Joystick` `Left` |